camwebb/akflora/pages_md/blog3.md

-judging name similarity than that provided by a generic fuzzy-match score, while ii) not having time to check every fuzzy match (and definitely not having time to return to the primary literature for every name encountered), I created a tool that applies a sequence of taxonomic, rule-based transformations to the names, and then if a match is found records the kind of match.
-A limited number of non-matching names is subsequently presented to an operator for a human judgment based on details that are more nuanced than could be easily automated.
+judging name similarity than that provided by a generic fuzzy-match score, while ii) not having time to check every fuzzy match (and definitely not having time to return to the primary literature for every name encountered), I created the `matchnames` tool.
+It applies a sequence of taxonomic, rule-based transformations to the names in two lists---a query list (A) and a reference list (B)---and then if a match is found outputs the match and the kind of variation.
+If two names cannot be matched automatically, but do match approximately (“fuzzy regex matching”), they are presented to an operator for a human judgment.
+This is usually a small subset of the whole of list A.

-The tool is called `matchnames` (available on [Github](https://github.com/camwebb/taxon-tools)).
+`matchnames` is available on [Github](https://github.com/camwebb/taxon-tools)).
 Full details of use are in the tool’s
 [`man` page](https://github.com/camwebb/taxon-tools/blob/master/doc/matchnames.md).
 The